 - Cable is available in all the Residence Halls and Houses.

-- Internet access is available in all residential halls.
+- Wireless internet access is available in all residential halls.

 Who Is Required To Live On Campus?

 Tiffin University requires ALL traditional age full-time students to live on campus and participate in the food service program during their freshman, sophomore, and junior years of attendance.
 The only exception to this policy is if you live within a 45-mile commuting distance and are living with a parent or guardian as stated on official documents.